Hide this website

 abandoned

-The Refugee Board can decide at a special hearing that a refugee claimant has “abandoned” their claim.
-This means that the claimant loses the right to make their claim.
-This could happen if a claimant does not follow all the rules about making a refugee claim.
-For example, if they do not file their Basis of Claim Form on time, do not show up for a hearing, or do not contact the Refugee Board when asked to do so.
+The Refugee Protection Division (RPD) can decide that a refugee claimant has “abandoned” their claim if the claimant does not follow all the rules about making a claim.
+For example, they do not file their Basis of Claim (BOC) form on time, do not show up for a hearing, or do not contact the RPD when asked to do so.
+If the RPD decides a claim is abandoned, the claimant loses the right to make their claim.

 admissibility hearing